 The Journal for Artistic Research (JAR) is a new international, online, Open Access and peer-reviewed journal for the identification, publication and dissemination of artistic research and its methodologies.
 With the aim of displaying and documenting practice in a manner that respects the artist's modes of presentation, JAR abandons the traditional journal article format and offers its contributors a dynamic online canvas where text can be woven together with image, audio and video material.
 The result is a journal which provides a unique ‘reading’ experience while fulfilling the expectations of scholarly dissemination.
 The inaugural issue of JAR was released on 17 February 2011.

-CICA examines artistic and arts research and changes in the identity of the European artist.
-CICA is coordinated by the Finnish Academy of Fine Arts and other partners of the project are the Community Relations and Development unit of the Finnish National Gallery, The University of Gothenburg, Göteborgs konsthall, The University of Leeds, the Henry Moore Institute and Project Space Leeds.
+CICA examined artistic and arts research and changes in the identity of the European artist.
+CICA was coordinated by the Finnish Academy of Fine Arts and other partners of the project were the Community Relations and Development unit of the Finnish National Gallery, The University of Gothenburg, Göteborgs konsthall, The University of Leeds, the Henry Moore Institute and Project Space Leeds.

 For more information go to the CICA project website www.changingidentities.eu

 Shifting Dialogues: Research Project on Asian Performance and Fine Arts